kaya3/MJr/doc/statements.md

 ### 'Convolution' statements

 A `convolution` statement applies a set of 1x1 rewrite rules to all matches in parallel, where the rules may make use of ['sum' expressions](expressions.md#sum-operator).
-There is one required argument, named `kernel`, which determines the convolution kernel used by `sum` expressions within the statement.
+There is one required argument, `kernel`, which determines the convolution kernel used by `sum` expressions within the statement.
 It must be a compile-time constant `str` equal to one of the following names:

 - `Moore`: a [Moore neighbourhood](https://en.wikipedia.org/wiki/Moore_neighborhood).
 - `VonNeumann`: a [Von Neumann neighbourhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood).

+Additionally, there is an optional argument, `boundary`, which must be a compile-time constant 1x1 pattern.
+If present, cells outside of the grid are treated as if they take values from the subset of the alphabet defined by `boundary`.
+A compilation error occurs if `boundary` is specified for a periodic grid.

 The statement "returns true" if there were any applicable matches, otherwise it "returns false".

 <pre>
-convolution {kernel=<i>Expression</i>}:
+convolution {<i>Arguments</i>}:
     <i>Rule+</i>
 </pre>